upender-01/Portfolio-Task-01/README.md

-# personal Portfolio
-# Documentation Requirements

-## IMPORTANT: Must include in your documentation

-This project documentation includes:

-✔ Project overview and objectives
-✔ Setup and installation instructions
-✔ Code structure explanation
-✔ Screenshots of working application
-✔ Explanation of how technical requirements were met

----

 # Personal Portfolio Website

-## Project Overview

-This project is a responsive Personal Portfolio Website developed using HTML and CSS.

-The main objective of this project is to create a beginner-friendly portfolio that showcases:

-- Personal information
-- Technical skills
-- Educational background
-- Social profile links
-- Contact details

-The website is designed with a clean user interface and responsive layout for desktop and mobile devices.
+A responsive personal portfolio website created using HTML5 and CSS3.
+This project showcases personal information, skills, profile links, and a contact form with a clean and responsive user interface.

 ---

+# Project Overview

+The main objective of this project is to build a beginner-friendly portfolio website to practice and understand the fundamentals of web development.

+The portfolio includes:

+- Header & Navigation
+- Hero Section
+- About Section
+- Skills Section
+- Profiles Section
+- Contact Form
+- Footer

+This project demonstrates the use of semantic HTML, CSS styling, responsive design, forms, images, and navigation links.

+---

-# Project Objectives
+# Objectives

-The objectives of this project are:

-- Learn HTML5 semantic structure
+- Learn HTML5 structure and semantic tags
-- Understand CSS styling and layouts
+- Practice CSS styling and layouts
-- Build a responsive website
+- Build a responsive webpage
-- Create navigation between sections
+- Create navigation menus
-- Add images and external links
-- Create forms with validation
+- Add forms with validation
 - Organize project files properly
+- Understand responsive web design

 ---